gadgets, to give you a hand :)

 In the kitchen:

-This is an old favorite come back to life; It's just pop in everything you want to cook, bring it up to heat, turn it down lower, set a timer and walk away.
+This is an old favorite come back to life; Pop in everything you want to cook, bring it up to heat, turn it down lower, set a timer and walk away.
 Hear the buzzer sound, take it off, let it cool and you have some of the best meat, potatoes, etc. almost without effort.
 I could not live without mine.

 Yet another old time favorite, come back to the foreground recently, which is put in everything you want to cook, set it high to heat it all up, then turn it down low and again, walk away.
 Come back and stir it once in a while or check water levels, and the pot will have ready to eat food come dinner time.